dfosco/dfosco.github.io/instagram-print.md

 ##Key Takeaways

-###Fly like a butterfly, sting like a bee
+###Design at close quarters

-The project was intense, and the close team-work and user-centered, test-driven approach enabled us to achieve a great result in a short ammount of time.
-The intensive testing rythm allowed us to constantly fix our assumptions, while the team was in sync the whole time.
+This project was intense, but the close-knit teamwork and the test-driven approach enabled us to achieve great results in a short ammount of time.
+The intense testing rythm allowed us to constantly fix our assumptions, while having the team in sync time meant higher quality feedback — and thus, design output.

-It wasn't without hiccups its hiccups, though -- file organization became an issue at one point, and we almost lost some work that was already done.
-This is something that should've been mitigated at the beginning of the project by stating the file structure and tools to be used during the project.
+It wasn't without its hiccups, though — file organization became an issue at one point, something that could've been mitigated at the beginning of the project by stating a clear working structure and the tools to be used.

 Overall, this is the kind of project you wish you had every week.